-EU CSDR aims to harmonise certain aspects of securities settlement, such as the timing of settlement and the authorisation process for EEA CSDs.
+EU CSDR aims to harmonise certain aspects of securities settlement, such as the timing of settlement and the authorisation process for EEA central securities depositories (CSDs).
 The next major phase of implementation, the introduction of a mandatory buy-in regime, was intended to come into effect on 1 February 2022, but has been suspended and will now take effect from 2 November 2025.
 In the meantime, the CSDR REFIT entered into force on 16 January 2024.
 Some of its provisions applied from that date.
 Others have applied from 1 May 2024 or will apply from 17 January 2026.
 CSDR REFIT amends the CSDR to:

-- Enhance supervisory co-operation; - Simplify the CSDR passporting process; - Facilitate CSDs' access to banking-type ancillary services; - · Clarify elements of the settlement discipline regime; and - Introduce an end-date for the grandfathering clause for EU and third-country CSDs and a notification requirement for third-country CSDs.
+- Enhance supervisory co-operation; - Simplify the CSDR passporting process; - Facilitate CSDs' access to banking-type ancillary services; - Clarify elements of the settlement discipline regime; and - Introduce an end-date for the grandfathering clause for EU and third-country CSDs and a notification requirement for third-country CSDs.

 - CSDR REFIT was published in the Official Journal on 27 December 2023 and entered into force on 16 January 2024.
-CSDR REFIT will apply fully from 17 January 2026. - CSDR REFIT mandated ESMA to deliver a report on shortening the settlement cycle see Slide 17 for details. - Following consultations in July 2024, ESMA expects to deliver the following final draft RTS/ITS in 2025, mandated by CSDR REFIT: - CSDR Art 22: RTS on review and evaluation Information to be provided; and ITS on review and evaluation Standards, forms and templates. - CSDR Art 25: RTS on information to be notified to ESMA by Third Country CDSs. - CSDR Art 47a RTS on deferred settlement. - ESMA is also working on mandates for guidelines under the CSDR REFIT. - In 2025, the Commission is expected to adopt a delegated act on the scope of the settlement discipline following Technical Advice from ESMA. - In 2025, EBA is expected to work on its CSDR REFIT mandates to deliver: (i) draft RTS on thresholds for provision of banking-type ancillary services; (ii) RTS on rules and procedures on conflict of interests; and (iii) a report on provisioning of banking-type ancillary services for CSDs. - In July 2025, ESMA intends to deliver a CSDR report on CSD settlement efficiency and internalised settlement. - The CSDR's mandatory buy-in regime was intended to apply from 1 February 2022.
+CSDR REFIT will apply fully from 17 January 2026. - CSDR REFIT mandated ESMA to deliver a report on shortening the settlement cycle see Slide 17 for details. - Following consultations in July 2024, in February 2025 ESMA submitted the following final draft RTS/ITS, mandated by CSDR REFIT: - CSDR Art 22: RTS on review and evaluation Information to be provided; and ITS on review and evaluation - Standards, forms and templates (draft RTS). - CSDR Art 24a: RTS on on the substantial importance of CSDs (draft RTS). - CSDR Art 25: RTS on information to be notified to ESMA by Third Country CDSs (draft RTS) - ESMA is also working on mandates for guidelines under the CSDR REFIT. - In H2 2025, the Commission is expected to adopt a delegated act on the scope of the settlement discipline following Technical Advice from ESMA. - In H2 2025, EBA is continuing work on its CSDR REFIT mandates to deliver: (i) draft RTS on thresholds for provision of banking-type ancillary services; (ii) RTS on rules and procedures on conflict of interests; and (iii) a report on provisioning of banking-type ancillary services for CSDs. - In October 2025, ESMA intends to deliver a final report and draft RTS on settlement discipline measures and tools to improve settlement efficiency, following consultation in February 2025. - The CSDR's mandatory buy-in regime was intended to apply from 1 February 2022.
 The application of the relevant rules has been delayed until 2 November 2025.
-Under CSDR REFIT, ESMA was mandated to develop by 17 January 2025 draft RTS on the mandatory buy-in process.
-In May 2024 ESMA explained it would postpone delivery of these RTS to Q4 2026.
+Under CSDR REFIT, ESMA was mandated to develop by 17 January 2025 draft RTS on the mandatory buy-in process and draft RTS on deferred settlement.
+In March 2025 ESMA explained it would postpone delivery of these RTS until after T+1 settlement is complete (see Slide 17).